wanghaisheng/responsive-landing-page-starter/content/blog/en/mitigate-2fa-sms-fraud-using-vonage-apis.md

 }
 ```

-This response contains data points about the number such as `country_code`, `country_code_iso3`, and `country_prefix` which can be used to identify the country of origin.
+This response contains data points about the number such as `country_code`, `country_code_iso3`, and `country_prefix`, which can be used to identify the country of origin.
 In addition to country data, other data points can sometimes indicate potentially fraudulent numbers.
-A `network_type` of `undefined`, or one that indicates a virtual number can sometimes be an indicator.
-Another useful datapoint is the `reachable` property; if this has a value `unknown`, or something other than `"reachable"`, it could indicate a potentially fraudulent number.
+A `network_type` of `undefined`, or one that alludes to a virtual number, can sometimes be an indicator.
+Another useful data point is the `reachable` property; if this has a value `unknown`, or something other than `"reachable"`, it could indicate a potentially fraudulent number.

 An updated workflow incorporating Number Insights API might look something like this: